My Store

 The Ceruloplasmin test measures levels of this copper-carrying protein, which plays a vital role in iron metabolism and antioxidant defence.
 Abnormal levels may indicate copper deficiency, Wilson’s disease, Menkes disease, or liver disorders.
 Symptoms such as unexplained fatigue, neurological issues, anaemia, or jaundice may prompt this test to assess copper balance and overall metabolic health.

 Ceruloplasmin is essential for transporting copper and regulating iron in the body.
 Low levels can point to serious conditions like Wilson’s disease or severe copper deficiency, while high levels may indicate inflammation or liver dysfunction.
-Measuring ceruloplasmin helps identify underlying metabolic, hepatic, or genetic disorders, allowing for timely intervention and treatment planning.
+A ceruloplasmin lab test helps identify underlying metabolic, hepatic, or genetic disorders, allowing for timely intervention and treatment planning.

 What Gets Assessed?